 The training-workshop was a combination of discussions and laboratory exercises with hands-on experience on computer applications of various analytical tools used in the evaluation of the profitability of processing technologies and enterprises.

-During the closing ceremony, Nicomedes P. Eleazar, DA-BAR Director, shared that for the past three years, a total of 162 researchers and research staff have been capacitated.
-The participants came from DA-bureau and attached agencies, regional field offices, SUCs, LGUs, and people's organizations.
-He stated that, as the research and coordinating arm of the DA, it is imperative that BAR is mindful and judicious with the resources that are entrusted to the Bureau and a crucial part of the task is empowering research partners by capacitating them with necessary skills that they can acquire through intensive trainings like this.
+“As the research and coordinating arm of the DA, it is imperative that BAR is mindful and judicious with the resources that are entrusted to the Bureau and a crucial part of the task is empowering research partners by capacitating them with necessary skills that they can acquire through intensive trainings like this,” Dr. Eleazar said.

-He further emphasized the importance of financial analysis and profitability analysis, so much so, that they have required researchers to include it in their project proposals for funding.
-Part of ensuring investments are being used is making sure that technologies that were produced from R&D initiatives will be profitable and sustainable enough to become an agribusiness venture or an enterprise.
-He said after all, the goal is for the farmers and fisher folks to earn more beyond their subsistence level and this will entail researchers and project proponents to think not only yield-wise, but more importantly profit-wise.
-He also mentioned positive feedbacks from previous participants on how the training has equipped them in the preparation of the financial analysis of their proposals.
-He ended his speech thanking SEARCA, UPLB-CEM, for partnering with BAR on this worthy endeavor.
+He stressed the importance of financial analysis and profitability analysis, so much so, that they have required researchers to include it in their project proposals for funding.
+Part of ensuring investments being judiciously used is making sure that technologies that were produced from R&D initiatives will be profitable and sustainable enough to become an agri-business venture or an enterprise.

 Aside from Dr. Aragon, the other members of the project team are Dr. Cesar B. Quicoy, Financial Viability Expert; Dr. Antonio Jesus A. Quilloy, Financial Viability Manual Designer; and Prof. Bates M. Bathan, Training Facilitator.

-The activity was led by the SEARCA Project Development and Technical Services (PDTS) headed by Ms. Nancy M. Landicho, Program Specialist and Officer-in-Charge, together with Ms. Imelda L. Batangantang, Program Specialist.
+The activity was led by the SEARCA Project Development and Technical Services (PDTS) headed by Ms. Imelda L. Batangantang, Program Specialist and Officer-in-Charge.
 Ms. Amy A. Antonio, Ms. Nikka Marie P. Billedo, and Ms. Rebeka A. Paller, all Project Assistants under PDTS provided logistical support during the training.